 So what is Sling TV?
-It is an internet TV service from Dish that offers the most popular, most watched essential TV channels to an array of connected devices with no contracts for only $20 a month.
-Then users can get more than the basic 23 channels for a few more bucks, and it’s absolutely worth it.
+It is an over-the-internet TV service from DISH that offers the most popular, most watched essential TV channels to an array of connected devices with no contracts for only $25 a month.
+Basically, you’ll get live TV anywhere, when you want, with no contracts, equipment or hidden fees.

 Sling TV Review Summary

 Sling offers all the basics in one easy solution for multiple devices.
 Trim down your cable bill, get rid of all the equipment under the TV or on your roof, and get TV anywhere you want.
 It launched in 2015, but now three years later it’s the best option on the market.
 Especially when you compare it to DirecTV Now, PlayStation Vue, or YouTube TV.